benasher44/benasher.co/_posts/2020-08-16-kotlin-ios-ergonomics.md

 ### Translation to Obj-C Primitives

 The final one I want to talk about is the most minor, but we do come across it on occasion.
 In the above example, we are hiding the fact that the completion closure has one parameter.
 It's a Kotlin `boolean`, but it is translated to Obj-C as a `KotlinBoolean` `class`.
 This is bound to happen if the type is optional.
 Again, Obj-C doesn't support optional primitives.
-In this case howeever, it's not.
+In this case however, it's not.
 It should be a `BOOL` instead, which will translate to a `Swift` `Bool`.

 In most cases, Kotlin/Native does the right thing, but there are occasions like [this one](https://youtrack.jetbrains.com/issue/KT-41106) that come across a bit clunky.
 I admit though, I don't have the expertise to understand why this happened in this case.
 Again, the interop you get for iOS is great.
 Fixing polish-type issues like this would take the interop to the next level.